qwc-services/qwc-services.github.io/src/release_notes/QwcDockerUpgradeNotes.md

 # New qwc-document-service, jasper-reporting-service obsolete \[2024-lts &rarr; 2025-lts\]

 As of 2024.09.15, the `jasper-reporting-service` is obsolete, its functionality has been integrated into the `qwc-document-service`.
-Check out the new [Reports](../topics/Reports.md) chapter to learn more about integrating the reporting functionality into QWC2.
+Check out the new [Reports](../topics/Reports.md) chapter to learn more about integrating the reporting functionality into QWC.

 # Split categorized layers functionality rewritten as QGIS Server plugin \[2024-lts &rarr; 2025-lts\]